Coyote (Canis latrans)

 - Just like dogs, coyotes use their urine in order to mark their territory.

-- In order to not get detected by predators, sometimes coyotes walk on their toes (tippy toes) to make as little noise as possible.
+- In order to not get detected by their prey or predators, sometimes coyotes walk on their toes to make as little noise as possible.

 - Coyotes use a wide variety of vocalizations in order to communicate with one another.
 Howls, yelps, and high-pitched cries are best known, but they also bark, growl, wail, and squeal sometimes.